nextbreakpoint/sqltemplate/README.md

-# SQLTemplate 1.2
+# SQLTemplate 1.3.0

-SQLTemplate implements a functional API for executing SQL statements using JDBC in Java
+SQLTemplate implements a functional API for executing SQL statements using JDBC

 ## Example